Important Information

 Transportation 2 way Flight

-Island Peak Climbing and Trekking duration provide not only provides an enjoyable climb but also can see some of the most jaw-dropping scenery of the Himalayas in the Khumbu region which are the giant mountains, Nuptse (7,879m), Lhotse (8,501m), Lhotse Middle Peak (8,410m) and Lhotse Shar (8,383m) make a semi-circle in the north.
-One can see the views of Makalu (8475m) in the east, Baruntse and Ama Dablam in the south.
+Island Peak Climbing and Trekking duration provides not only an enjoyable climb but also some of the most jaw-dropping scenery of the Himalayas in the Khumbu region which are the giant mountains, Nuptse (7,879m), Lhotse (8,501m), Lhotse Middle Peak (8,410m) and Lhotse Shar (8,383m) make a semi-circle in the north.
+One can see the views of Makalu (8475m) in the east, and Baruntse and Ama Dablam in the south.
 Island Peak Climbing has provided many more opportunities of viewing the Giant Himalayas and peaks of the Everest Region.

 If you are not experienced in climbing don’t worry we are here for you.
 Our well-experienced climbing guides will support and guide you in all situations during your summit and trekking.
 It is well said that every mountain top is within reach if you just keep climbing.
 Please don’t hesitate to contact us for more information regarding this trek and climbing.